EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 room Wi-Fi on day 1.
 It exits with code `1` if anything is blocking — in that case, **copy the whole output and send it to your trainer** before the session.

+One thing the script cannot check for you: install the **Vue Devtools** browser extension (Chrome or Firefox).
+Day 1 opens with a guided tour of it, and every workshop below assumes the panel is open next to the app.

 ## Workshops

 | Chapter | Folder | Topic | Extra requirements |